iobroker-community-adapters/ioBroker.solarlog/README.md

 An ioBroker adapter for solarlog - devices

 Install adapter, create instance.
-Set Solarlog - IP-Adress und polling - intervall
+Set Solarlog - IP-adress and polling - intervall

 ## Changelog
+### 0.0.3
+New functions added!
+- reads all defined inverters/meters
+- sets objects named as in solarlog
+- gets values (current production/consumption) and states for each inverter

+Planned for next version: reading solarlog smart energy settings and states

 ### 0.0.2 First running version

 Defined objects: